Lyle Moevao: La Courneuve Flash

 In January 2011, Moevao was signed by the La Courneuve Flash of the Ligue Élite de Football Américain.
 In the French football championship on June 18, 2011, Moevao completed 12 of 17 passes for 190 yards and 2 touchdowns in leading La Courneuve Flash to a 45–27 win over the Grenoble Centaures before a crowd of 7,000.
 Moevao was selected as Most Valuable Player of the game.

 Coaching career

 In April 2013, Moevao returned to Oregon State as an associate student intern, working with the running backs and quarterbacks.
-In 2015–16, he was an Offensive Quality Control assistant.
+In 2015–16, he was an offensive quality control assistant.

 On February 8, 2017, Moevao was hired as Lewis & Clark's quarterbacks coach.

 On November 14, 2018, Moevao became the quarterbacks coach for his former college head coach Mike Riley and the San Antonio Commanders of the Alliance of American Football.
 Soon after being hired, he was switched to be the running backs coach.

-February 2020, Moevao was hired as University of Northern Colorado Runningback Coach/Recruiting Coordinator.
+February 2020, Moevao was hired as University of Northern Colorado Running back coach/recruiting coordinator.

-June 2021, Moevao was hired as San Jose State University Defensive Analyst.
+June 2021, Moevao was hired as San Jose State University's defensive analyst.

+January 2022-23, Moevao switched over to Offense as Quarterbacks - Analyst @ San Jose State University's.

+January 2024, Moevao was hired as Arizona University's Quarterbacks Coach.

+March 2025, Moevao was switched to Assistant Runningbacks Coach at Arizona University.